 If you haven’t thought of Las Vegas as a Christmas destination with kids, think again.

-You’ll find plenty of glitz and glamour to light up the Las Vegas Strip year-round (and more free things to do in Vegas than you might expect).
+You’ll find plenty of glitz and glamour to light up the Las Vegas Strip year-round.
 But the city is even more has fantastic and has lots of family friendly things to do during the holiday season .

 Here are some of my favorite things to do with kids, both on The Strip and off of it, between Thanksgiving and New Year.

-10 Holiday-Season Things To Do With Kids In Las Vegas
+10 Holiday-Season Things You Can’t Miss In Las Vegas

 The Rink at Cosmopolitan Las Vegas